Bhogate/disposable-emails/README.md

 # Disposable Emails Checklist
 A collection of disposable / temporary emails that people use while registering on a service provider's website.

+_Last updated - 22nd May, 2020_

+# DISCLAIMER
+THIS LIST IS BUILT OUT OF A COLLECTION FROM DIFFERENT SOURCES, AND DOESN'T GUARANTEE TO BE FULLY ACCURATE.
+SOME DOMAINS MIGHT GO LOW ON REPUTATION OVERTIME, WHILST SOME MIGHT GO HIGH.
+THE LIST MIGHT GET UPDATED, HOWEVER DEPENDS UPON THE AVAILBILITY OF SUCH SOURCES AND THE CONTRIBUTION THAT THE COMMUNITY MAKES.
+IF YOU ARE LOOKING FOR A MORE ROBUST AND ACCURATE SOLUTION, YOU MIGHT LOOK FOR SOME PAID SAAS BASED SERVICES.
+PLEASE USE AT YOUR OWN RISK

+# Want to Add or Remove
+Pull requests are welcome

 # Is this comprehensive ?
 This repo accepts pull requests, and keeps adding sites / domains that provide disposable emails.